mohitkr05/vagrant/README.md

 ## Acknowledgements

-Thanks to the Vagrant community for their continuous support and contributions.
+Thanks to the Vagrant community for their continuous support and contributions